- Chart

 Key Offerings

-- Keytruda: A groundbreaking immunotherapy drug for the treatment of various cancers, including melanoma, lung cancer, and head and neck cancer.
-It is one of Merck's best-selling products, generating substantial revenue.
+- Keytruda (pembrolizumab): A blockbuster immunotherapy drug used to treat various types of cancer, including melanoma, lung cancer, and head and neck cancer.
+It is a cornerstone of Merck's oncology portfolio.
 Competitors include Bristol Myers Squibb (Opdivo), Roche (Tecentriq), and AstraZeneca (Imfinzi).

 Market Dynamics